-Orthodontic braces come in four types: traditional metal, ceramic, invisible, and lingual.
-Traditional metal and ceramic braces are attached to your teeth with brackets, which are connected with archwires that apply pressure to your teeth to move them into the right position.
+Orthodontic braces come in four types: traditional metal, ceramic, Invisalign, and lingual.
+We attach traditional metal and ceramic braces to your teeth with brackets.
+We then connect these with archwires that apply pressure to your teeth to move them into the right position.
 There are still differences, however, between these and the other types of braces.

 Traditional Metal Braces